Galt MacDermot: Death

-MacDermot died at his home in Staten Island, New York on December 17, 2018, the day before his 90th birthday.
+MacDermot died at his home in Staten Island, New York on December 17, 2018, one day shy of his 90th birthday.

 Samples and other use

 MacDermot's music is popular with collectors of jazz and funk.
 Working with jazz musicians such as Bernard Purdie, Jimmy Lewis and Idris Muhammad, he created pieces that prefigured the funk material of James Brown.
 In more recent decades, his work became popular with hip hop musicians including Busta Rhymes, who sampled "Space" from MacDermot's 1969 record Woman Is Sweeter for the smash-hit "Woo-Hah!!
 Got You All in Check", and Run DMC, which sampled the Hair song "Where Do I Go?" in its Grammy Award-winning "Down with the King".
 Handsome Boy Modeling School ("The Truth"), DJ Vadim, DJ Premier, and Oh No have all sampled the same segment from "Coffee Cold", from Shapes of Rhythm (1966).

 Scottish electronica duo Boards of Canada used a loop in their track "Aquarius" (Music Has the Right to Children) which was sampled from MacDermot's song of the same name from the 1979 soundtrack of the film Hair.

-As part of his Special Herbs series, rapper MF DOOM sampled three MacDermot songs from Woman Is Sweeter: "Cathedral" for his song "Pennyroyal", "Space" for "Cinquefoil", and "Princess Gika" for "Styrax Gum".
+As part of his Special Herbs series, rapper MF Doom sampled three MacDermot songs from Woman Is Sweeter: "Cathedral" for his song "Pennyroyal", "Space" for "Cinquefoil", and "Princess Gika" for "Styrax Gum".
 "Cathedral" is also sampled in Westside Gunn's "Dear Winter Bloody Fiegs" for his 2015 mixtape Hitler Wears Hermes 3.
 In 2006, rapper and producer Oh No released an album produced completely with MacDermot samples, titled Exodus into Unheard Rhythms.